 Land Use - The Department is maintaining normal business hours of 8:30 a.m. to 4:30 p.m.
 Monday through Friday with reduced in-office staffing.
 Staff members not present in the office are working remotely.
 Customers are encouraged to use the online permitting portal, conduct business by mail, email, or telephone.
 You can access the portal a: https://co-will-il.smartgovcommunity.com/Public/Home

 At this time, only certain types of inspections are being performed in accordance with office protocol which is posted on the portal.
 Inspection availability may also be limited.
-Those needing inspections can schedule them one of three ways.
-Use the portal, email inspection requests to firstname.lastname@example.org, or call (815) 774-3321.
-Requests should include contact information, permit number, property address, the specific inspection(s) requested and a desired inspection date.
+Those needing inspections can schedule them in one of three ways.
+Use the portal, email inspection requests to email@example.com, or call (815) 774-3321.
+Requests should include contact information, permit number, property address, the specific inspection(s) requested, and the desired inspection date.

 Sheriff’s Office – For all emergencies call 911.
 The Sheriff’s Office is now open to the public during normal business hours.
 To assist with safety precautions between the public and deputies, residents with a minor crime to report are asked to visit the website at www.willcosheriff.org and fill out an online police report.
 The Adult Detention Facility, Video Visitation Center, is now open with strict Covid precautions required.
 Any visitors should call for an appointment at (815) 774-7950.
 If you have a general question for the Sheriff’s Office visit the website for information or again, you may submit a General Question form.